FreedomEagle/e2eTest/README.md

 ![Parent Folder](https://i.ibb.co/Lp6zDXt/Screenshot-from-2020-02-26-11-43-14.png)

-# Sync Gherkin-Features (e2eTest folder) with the Tests inside the Cypress Folder.
+# Sync Gherkin-Features (e2eTest folder) with the tests inside the Cypress Folder.
 (Optional)
 - npm run test:pull-features
 This will delete any Gherkin Feature files within the cypress/integration folder.
 This will not delete the cypress javascript file located within the cypress/integration/test.